Cross-lingual Argument Mining in the Medical Domain: Related Work

-Among other works on argumentation theory, \citet{toulmin1958uses} influenced the development of the study by identifying different functional roles in arguments (evidence, warrant, backing, qualifier, rebuttal, and claim) based on how the conclusion is made from evidence in the text.
-Furthermore, \citet{freeman2011argument} investigated how to transfer them in diagramming techniques of the informal logic tradition. \citet{dung1995acceptability} tried to create a graph representation of argumentation based on nonmonotonic reasoning in AI and logic programming, and \citet{peldszus2013argument} introduced a diagram structure with models of the textual representation of arguments and globally optimized argumentative relations.
-They propose that the most important relationship types in arguments are \textbf{\textit{support}} and \textbf{\textit{attack}}.
-They also identified five different types of graphs based on the connections that existed between them (e.g., one claim having relations with multiple premises, a claim followed by another claim, etc.).
+One of the pioneer works with a clear influence in computational argumentation proposed a number of functional roles for arguments based on the manner in which the conclusion is made based on textual evidence: evidence, warrant, backing, qualifier, rebuttal, and claim \cite{toulmin1958uses}.
+Furthermore, another important contribution argued that the most important relationship types between argument components are those of \emph{support} and \emph{attack} \cite{peldszus2013argument}.
+Interestingly, they also defined five types of argumentation graphs according to the number and type of existing relations between the argument components: one claim having relations with multiple premises, a claim followed by another claim, etc.

-However, \citet{stab-gurevych-2017-parsing} assume that the graph structure above could be somewhat ambiguous in practice when they introduced a machine learning approach for argumentation on persuasive essays.
-They found that the structure of the argumentative components and links in persuasive essays are somewhat hierarchical, where \textit{Major Claim} is the root with connections to \textit{Claim} followed by \textit{Premise} in the argument.